felipecaparelli/react-webapp-test/README.md

 This section shows the results of all the patients assigned to that practitioner, showing a scrollable list (if it is needed) and the name, DoB, the diabetes type and a button to navigate to the graph section

 ### Glucose Measure Chart
-Using the data for each patient a graph showing the evolution of a single day is generated using the ‘glucoseMesures’ (GM), the graphic is created dynamically using the ‘ranges’ value for each patient.
+Using the data for each patient a graph showing the evolution of a single day is generated using the ‘glucoseMeasures’ (GM), the graphic is created dynamically using the ‘ranges’ value for each patient.
 Each glucose measure is be represented by a cross and on roll over should show the data for that GM and it uses a different color depending on its level.